 Policy DMBH 18.A and table 5.3: Private Outdoor Amenity Space Standards of the Local Plan Part 2.
-All structures in the rear garden, aside from the garage have been, or will be, removed as part of the proposal.
+All structures in the rear garden have been, or will be, removed as part of the proposal.
 See Table A for the private garden areas of each dwelling.